itsluizamorim/garden/_pages/index.md

 permalink: /
 ---

-# My Cascadia Journey 🌲
+# My Cascadia Journal 🌲
 `A personal blog by Luiz Amorim.`

 Hi there!
 I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and I'm currently exploring the beauty of the [[Pacific Northwest]] with my family - from the sparkling waters of [[Bellingham Bay]] to the lush forests of the Chuckanut Mountains.